connectthefuture/stackstrap.github.io/README.md

 can have one powerful machine that runs all of your environments (staging, production...) as proxies to a single web server.
 This offers serious cost and preformance benefits while reducing a great deal of redundancies.

-## The Goal

-StackStrap believes that good open-source ideas will effectively build themselves.
-The project aims to evolve to be exactly what people need it to be.
-It may not be exactly this today, but the goal is to get a solid groundwork in place to get there.
-Having solid developer operations in place is the key to any successfuly project.
-On top of that keep up with emerging standards is also extremely important.
-If this project could enable a "DevOps-on-demand" model that freelancers could sell to companies that would be viewed as a huge success!

 [PaaS]: http://en.wikipedia.org/wiki/Platform_as_a_service
 [Heroku]: https://www.heroku.com/